Michigan State Spartans football: College Football Hall of Fame

 14 former Michigan State players and coaches have been inducted into the College Football Hall of Fame, located in Atlanta, Georgia.

 Pro Football Hall of Fame

 Three former Michigan State players have been inducted into the Pro Football Hall of Fame, located in Canton, Ohio.

 Canadian Football Hall of Fame

-There are two Michigan State alumni inductees to the Canadian Football Hall of Fame.
+There are three Michigan State alumni inductees to the Canadian Football Hall of Fame.

 Rose Bowl Hall of Fame

-The Rose Bowl has inducted one Michigan State player into the Rose Bowl Game Hall of Fame.
+The Rose Bowl has inducted two Michigan State players and a coach into the Rose Bowl Game Hall of Fame.

 Future opponents

+Big Ten expansion

+Oregon, UCLA, USC, and Washington are set to join the Big Ten beginning with the 2024 season, moving the conference to 18 total teams.
+On October 4, 2023, the Big Ten announced a new scheduling structure beginning with the 2024 season to accommodate the four teams joining the conference.
+The conference had previously announced the elimination of divisions after UCLA and USC had announced their intent to join the conference.

+The scheduling model, named "Flex Protect XVII model", will protect 12 intra-conference matchups each year (protected rivalry games), with MSU playing Michigan each year.
+The conference announced matchups for all teams from 2024 through 2028.

+2025 Big Ten opponents

+In 2025, the Spartans will play four home games and five road games in conference.

+2026 Big Ten opponents

+In 2026, the Spartans will play five home games and four road games in conference.

-Big Ten East-division opponents
+2027 Big Ten opponents

+In 2027, the Spartans will play four home games and five road games in conference.

-Michigan State plays the other six Big Ten East opponents once per season.
+2028 Big Ten opponents

+In 2028, the Spartans will play five home games and four road games in conference.

 Non-conference opponents

-Announced schedules as of July, 2021.
+Announced schedules as of May 15, 2025.